 Life can get in the way sometimes and might affect your studies.
 Don't worry, we can help!

 You can also access a range of study skills advice and study support from Information Services.
 Power Hours operate through the academic year, with help in citing, referencing, academic writing and finding information, just some of the workshops available.
-More information is available here: http://www.hw.ac.uk/is/index.htm
+More information is available here.

 There are strict deadlines on making an appeal so please come and speak to someone as soon as you receive your grades or decisions about progression.

-Academic misconduct covers plagiarism (claiming the work of others as your own), collusion (when two students copy one another) and cheating in exams.
+Academic misconduct covers Plagiarism; the act of claiming the work of others as your own, Collusion; when two students copy one another, and all forms of cheating in exams.

 Making a complaint

-If you aren't happy with any aspect of your time at Heriot-Watt then don't sit in silence.
-The university has a complaints procedure, but we would encourage you to resolve any complaint you have informally with the department or person before proceeding down the official route.
+If you aren't happy with any aspect of your time at Heriot-Watt, then don't sit in silence.
+The University has a guide for students wishing to make a complaint here, and we can provide support to you through the claim.

-The Advice Hub is independent from the University, so we can discuss your complaint with you and advise on the actions you can take.
+The Advice Hub is independent of the University, so we can discuss your complaint with you and advise on the actions you can take.

 The University’s information on the appeals procedure: https://www.hw.ac.uk/students/studies/complaints/student-appeals.htm